27

 Learning a language through songs?
 Sounds too good to be true?

-Music has always been an inevitable part of our life, why not use it for improving your Russian?
+Music has always been an inevitable part of our life, why not use Russian songs for improving your Russian?
 I know a lot of people who started learning a new language just because they heard a nice song and liked the language.
 I’m not an exception: I began to learn Swedish just because I like how it sounds and because most of my favourite singers are from Sweden and Finland.

 Let’s look at how you can use music for your language learning.